About the Tahltan People

 The Tahltan Nation is divided into two clans, the Crow (or Tsesk’iya) and the Wolf (or Ch’ioyone).
 Each clan is further divided into several family groups.
 Legends about the Crow and Raven continue to guide the Tahltan people about the best way of living, for example, by the principles of determination, generosity and resourcefulness among others.

 Primarily a hunting and trapping people, the Tahltan fostered inter-tribal trade with neighbouring tribes exchanging items such as fish, furs and obsidian, useful for making tools and weapons.
 The Tahltan people held a significant position in as middlemen in the pre and post-contact trading industry of northern BC.
 The Stikine River supported trade that took place between coastal nations and interior nations.
 The first contact with Europeans came in 1838 when Robert Campbell of the Hudson’s Bay Company arrived with intentions on setting up operations in the territory.

-In the early 1900s, the population of the Tahltan Nation was devastated by smallpox, measles, influenza and tuberculosis; diseases introduced by European explorers to which the Tahltan people had no natural immunity.
+In the early 1900s, the Tahltan population was devastated by smallpox, measles, influenza and tuberculosis; diseases introduced by European explorers to which the Tahltan people had no natural immunity.
 At its lowest point, the Tahltan population numbered under 300 people.
 This extreme population decrease, coupled with the new enforcement of governmental policies, forced the Tahltan people to leave their established villages sites for a more central location along the Stikine River.
-The discovery of gold in the Yukon supported the creation of a larger village site along the banks of the Stikine River.
-At the beginning of the 20th century the Tahltan Nation played host to over 5,000 potential prospectors, as their village became an official stopping point on the river way towards the Yukon Klondike.
+The discovery of gold in Yukon supported the creation of a larger village site along the banks of the Stikine River.
+At the beginning of the 20th century the Tahltan Nation played host to over 5,000 potential prospectors, as their village became an official stopping point on the river way to the Klondike Gold Rush.